CleverLemming1337/Math-Count-HTW/README.md

 # Math Count HTW
 Discord bot for counting - but with math.

+This script is based on [Entkenntnis/counting-htw-version](https://github.com/Entkenntnis/counting-htw-version/tree/main).
+Thank you!

 ## Rules
 1. The goal is to count as high as possible starting at 1.
 2. To count, send a message with a mathematical expression.